 Chile's multilateral environmental policy platform revolves around the principle of democratic environmental participation according to the Rio Conference.
 Chile advocates internationally for sustainable development, regional environmental cooperation, environmental education and transparency in environmental management.
-Its delegations to the United Nations have signed the 1985 Vienna Convention, 1987 the Montreal Protocol, and the 1997 Kyoto Protocol.
+Has delegations to the United Nations have signed the 1985 Vienna Convention, Has the Montreal Protocol, and the 1997 Kyoto Protocol.
 However, Chile has not accepted the Kyoto II Amendment made during the 2012 Doha Round.
 Chile is also a member of numerous international environmental entities, including but not limited to the Antarctica Treaty System, the International Whaling Commission, the Law of the Sea, Organization for Economic Cooperation and Development, and the Trans-Pacific Partnership.

 The Trans-Pacific Partnership (TPP) will likely grow to have a very dominant role in Chile's multilateral environmental policy in the coming years.
 The TPP is currently in negotiation, having evolved from the 2006 Trans-Pacific Strategic Economic Partnership (TPSEP or P4).
-A draft of the TPP Environment Chapter was published by WikiLeaks in early 2014, and has subsequently received heavy criticism by many prominent non-governmental organizations, such as the Sierra Club, for lack of transparency in treaty negotiations, lack of enforcement mechanisms and the promotion of corporate agenda.
-Other commental agenda through trade liberalization.
+A draft of the TPP Environment Chapter was published by WikiLeaks in early 2014, And has subsequently received heavy criticism by many prominent non-governmental organizations, such as the Sierra Club, for lack of transparency in treaty negotiations, however, have lauded the TPP for using a progressive way to promote a strong environmental agenda through trade liberalization.
 The Brookings Institute released a chapter from the upcoming book "Trade Liberalization and International Co-operation: A Legal Analysis of the Trans-Pacific Partnership Agreement" regarding the environmental provisions of the TPP, in which the author discusses how the TPP has the potential to serve as a vehicle for mutual economic growth and the promotion of environmental responsibility.